hpatterton/HMM/README.md

+# HMM
+HMM is a python program useful for teaching concepts in HMM in Bioinformatics.

+It contains the following functions:

+Forward algorithm
+Backward algorithm
+Calculate Forward probability
+Calculate Backward probability
+Viterbi algorithm
+Calculate Gamma matrix
+Calculate Xi matrix
+Baum-Welch algorithm
+Calculate new pi-matrix
+Calculate new A-matrix
+Calculate new B-matrix

+It makes use of matrix multiplication, thus, with very long symbol patterns (>200), you may get arithmetic underflow.
+I plan to add pseudocounts to gamma and xi matrixes and make use of log addition instead of multiplication in V2.
+The code is well annotated, so it should not be difficult to use in a Python RAD such as PyCharm.

 # generate_HMM_pattern
 A python program to generate an HMM pattern from a supplied pi-, A- and B-matrix and symbol list Specify a pi, A and B matrix.
 For example: